Uncover The Western Adirondacks By Car: Roadside Sights & Attractions

 View Arts Center

 Learn more about the Adirondacks through artworks of the region at View Arts Center.
 Their exhibitions include both local and national artists.
+They are open year-round and their hours change by season.
 Just across the way is the Red Boathouse at Beaver Brook, a peculiar sight against the traditional greens and blues of nature.

 From the View, head into Old Forge to spend some time exploring all it has to offer.
 Spend a night in town to give yourself plenty of time to check out everything from lake cruises to shops and boutiques.
 Return to Blue Mountain Lake via Route 28 for a scenic drive back home.